pavp-cloud/cool-repo-for-cool-people-only/ProjectRemainderZero.md

 ---

-# 🚀 Deep Space Command (Project Remainder Zero)
+# 🚀 Project Remainder Zero

-**Deep Space Command** is a tactical, turn-based Android RPG where you command a spaceship and its crew through the dangers of deep space.
+**Project Remainder Zero** is a tactical, turn-based Android RPG where you command a spaceship and its crew through the dangers of deep space.
 Balance resource management, crew deployment, and strategic combat as you survive against an ever-growing list of extraterrestrial threats.

 ## 🎮 Gameplay Overview